Antibiotic Stewardship

 No.

-Should I report topical antibiotics such as Bacitracin, creams, eye drops and ointments?
+Should I report topical antibiotic such as Bacitracin, creams, eye drops and ointments?

 No.